New Ford CEO replaces CFO, pledges stronger profit margins

 DETROIT (AP) — On his first day in Ford’s top job, CEO Jim Farley is replacing the company’s chief financial officer and announcing other structural and management changes.

-The company says in a prepared statement Thursday that Chief Financial Officer Tim Stone is leaving Oct.
-15 to be chief operating officer at a small artificial intelligence company.
-Stone had a short tenure at Ford, joining the company from Amazon in April of last year.
+The company says Thursday that Chief Financial Officer Tim Stone is leaving Oct.
+15 to be chief operating officer at an artificial intelligence company.
+Stone had a short stay at Ford, joining the company from Amazon in April of last year.

 He’ll be replaced by John Lawler, a 30-year company veteran who has been running autonomous vehicle operations.